UKVeteran/Mechanical-Ventilation-Prediction/README.md

 ## Output

-# The Tech Stack: Bringing It All Together
+# The Tech Stack: The Predictor In Action

 # Future Work: Refining The Model